awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ### Configuring Advanced Options \(AWS SDKs\)<a name="es-createdomain-configure-advanced-options-sdk"></a>

-The AWS SDKs \(except the Android and iOS SDKs\) support all of the actions defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including the `--advanced-options` parameter for `UpdateElasticsearchDomainConfig`\.
+The AWS SDKs \(except the Android and iOS SDKs\) support all the actions defined in the [Amazon ES Configuration API Reference](es-configuration-api.md), including the `--advanced-options` parameter for `UpdateElasticsearchDomainConfig`\.
 For more information about installing and using the AWS SDKs, see [AWS Software Development Kits](http://aws.amazon.com/code)\.

 ## Configuring Logs<a name="es-createdomain-configure-slow-logs"></a>